BiniyamMelaku2/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 * You can use a maximum of two SELECT statement
 * The database name will be passed as an argument of the mysql command
 > cat 101-not_a_comedy.sql | mysql -hlocalhost -uroot -p hbtn_0d_tvshows

+## 19. Rotten tomatoes  [ 102-rating_shows.sql ]
+  Write a script that lists all shows from hbtn_0d_tvshows_rate by their rating.
+* Each record should display: tv_shows.title - rating sum
+* Results must be sorted in descending order by the rating
+* You can use only one SELECT statement
+* The database name will be passed as an argument of the mysql command
+> cat 102-rating_shows.sql | mysql -hlocalhost -uroot -p hbtn_0d_tvshows_rate

+## 20. Best genre [ 103-rating_genres.sql ]
+  Write a script that lists all genres in the database hbtn_0d_tvshows_rate by their rating.
+* Each record should display: tv_genres.name - rating sum
+* Results must be sorted in descending order by their rating
+* You can use only one SELECT statement
+* The database name will be passed as an argument of the mysql command
+> cat 103-rating_genres.sql | mysql -hlocalhost -uroot -p hbtn_0d_tvshows_rate